A Tiny Fund Has Scored A Historic Win Against ExxonMobil Over The Future Of Oil - News Break

 A Tiny Fund Has Scored A Historic Win Against ExxonMobil Over The Future Of Oil

 In a dramatic boardroom battle on Wednesday, a tiny hedge fund fought with the energy giant ExxonMobil over the future of the oil and gas industry — and won.
-The brand-new activist hedge fund successfully placed at least two new candidates on the company's board of directors in hopes that they can use that position to push Exxon to take climate change more seriously.
-For two more seats on the board, the vote was too close to call.www.delawarepublic.org
+The brand-new activist hedge fund, Engine No. 1, successfully placed at least two new candidates on the company's board of directors in hopes that they can use that position to push Exxon to take climate change more seriously.
+For two more seats on the board, the vote was too close to call.news.wjct.org